 Brokered CDs resemble bank CDs.
 They both pay set interest rates (which are usually higher than a traditional savings account’s rates).
 They both have maturity dates and FDIC protections.

 The main difference between brokered CDs and bank CDs is how they are bought and sold.
 Brokered CDs are bought and sold by brokerage firms.
-Your CDs can be held at different banks but all managed through Fidelity.
+Your CDs can be held at different banks but all are managed through Fidelity.
 This could extend your FDIC protection beyond $250,000 without managing several bank accounts.

 Fidelity sells brokered CDs through two venues – new issue offerings, and the secondary market.
 It’s an excellent place for CD laddering (i.e., setting up your CDs so that they mature at staggered intervals).

 You can earn the most with Fidelity’s 5-year CD.
-Fidelity charges no maintenance fees and has a highly-rated mobile app, which you can use to manage your CD on-the-go.
+Fidelity charges no maintenance fees and has a highly-rated mobile app, which you can use to manage your CD on the go.

 Continue Reading: